Emmanueljnr5370/PDF-Password-Cracker/README.md

 # PDF-Password-Cracker
-A Python script to Crack any locked PDF password
+A Python script to Crack any locked PDF file